-The entity continued to include both contact and non-contact activities with external stakeholders such as schools, municipalities, community groupings, partners and an array of other stakeholders.
-A total of 115 capacity building activities were undertaken, surpassing the target of 80 by 44%.
-Similarly, a total of 468 awareness activities were embarked upon surpassing the target of 300 by 56%.
-It is important to note that the awareness target was increased from 150 to 300 for the year under review.
+The Entity continued to include both contact and non-contact activities with external stakeholders such as schools, municipalities, community groups, and an array of other stakeholders.
+A total of 123 capacity building activities were undertaken, surpassing the target of 80 by 44%.
+Similarly, a total of 435 awareness activities were embarked upon surpassing the target of 300 by 45%.
 The over-achievement for both targets was largely based on unsolicited, opportunistic, additional planned and unplanned activities.